SeaEval/SeaEval/README.md

 ](https://arxiv.org/abs/2309.04766).

 **Evaluation Setting**: 1.
-Zero shot: for instruction-tuned model, results are the meadium of five prompts.
-2. Five shot: for base model.
+Zero shot is for instruction-tuned model.
+The results are the median score of five prompts.
+2. Five shot is for base model evaluation.

-**Datasets**: Cross-XQuAD, SG-Eval
+**Supported Datasets**: Cross-XQuAD, SG-Eval

-**Models**: Mistral-7b-Instruct-v0.2, xxx
+**Supported Models**: Mistral-7b-Instruct-v0.2, xxx

 <p align="center">